viceroypenguin/SuperLinq/README.md

 ## Usage

-MoreLINQ can be used in one of two ways.
+SuperLinq can be used in one of two ways.
 The simplest is to just import the `MoreLinq` namespace and all extension methods become instantly available for you to use on the types they extend (typically some instantiation of `IEnumerable<T>`).

-Apart from extension methods, MoreLINQ also offers regular static method that *generate* (instead of operating on) sequences, like `Unfold`, `Random`, `Sequence` and others.
+Apart from extension methods, SuperLinq also offers regular static method that *generate* (instead of operating on) sequences, like `Unfold`, `Random`, `Sequence` and others.

+## Migration from MoreLINQ

+In most case, migration should be easy:

+1. Remove the nuget reference to MoreLINQ and add a reference to SuperLinq.
+2. Replace any `using MoreLinq;` with `using SuperLinq;`
+3. Remove any `using MoreLinq.Extensions.*`

+This is because SuperLinq has been updated to be side-by-side compatible with .NET Core 3.1 and .NET 5.0/6.0.

 ## .NET Versions